haskellfoundation/tech-proposals/proposals/0000-ghc-module-naming.rst

 The proposal
 ============

-This proposal is split into four for easier discussion.
+This proposal is split into four sub-proposals for easier discussion.
 Each sub-proposal builds on the earlier ones -- they are increments, not alternatives.

 The goals of this proposal are deliberately limited to establish naming conventions.
-We propose no new mechanisms.
+We do not propose any changes to ``ghc`` or to ``cabal``.

 Proposal 1
 -----------